safareli/php-option/README.md

     return $username;
 }

-// fetch the user
+// Fetch the user "Joseph".
+If the "Joseph" exists update the last time
-$userOption = fetchUser("Joseph");
+// that "Joseph" was seen and echo "Joseph".
+If the "Joseph" doesn't exist

-// If the user exists update the last time that user was seen and
+// do not update the last time any user was seen and print out "No such user."
-// echo out that users name.
-If the user doesn't exist do not update
+// instead.
-// the last time that user was seen and print out "No such user." instead. echo $userOption->map("updateLastSeen")->getOrElse("No such user.");
+echo fetchUser("Joseph")->map("updateLastSeen")->getOrElse("No such user.");
 ```

 Documentation